 Whenever at least two or more people are working on the same files, there is always a risk that a user will overwrite the work of another user unintentionally, change or even completely delete it.

 The Daminion version control protects your work from being accidentally overwritten or deleted by others.
-You can also at any time keep track of who made which changes – and why.
+You can also at any time keep track of who made

 To track the processing of an image by the user, a file must be “checked out” in Daminion.
 Daminion then marks that file accordingly and locks it for other users.
 In addition, a copy of this file is copied to a local folder on the user’s computer.